Last updated 10.50am, Tuesday 30June

 Stay safe, move more when and where you can, widen and embrace your virtual social connections, and look after yourself and your loved ones.
 We can do this!

 Leisure centres closed

 From Friday 20 March all leisure and sports centres operated on behalf of Manchester City Council will close to the public until further notice.
-We are working closely with our leisure operators to ensure existing memberships are protected and honoured so that service users are unaffected once the facilities reopen.
+We have worked hard with facility operators to ensure existing memberships are protected and honoured so that all users / members were unaffected once the facilities re-open to the public.